aws-samples/amazon-rekognition-id-verification-sample-with-amplify/README.md

 ## Installing and configuring AWS Amplify

-Please see[AWS Amplify - Installation](https://docs.amplify.aws/cli/start/install/) for more details.
+1. Install npm

+First you'll need to install npm, if you don't already have it installed.
+Please see [npm docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for information on installing npm.

+2. Install Amplify

+Next, if you don't have the AWS Amplify CLI installed, please follow the instructions at [AWS Amplify - Installation](https://docs.amplify.aws/cli/start/install/).

 ## Deploying sample app

-1. Install npm

-Please see [npm docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for information on installing npm if you don't already have it installed.

-2. Clone the git repo on your local machine
+1. Clone the git repo on your local machine

 ```
 git clone https://github.com/aws-samples/amazon-rekognition-id-verification-sample-with-amplify
 ```

-3. Switch to the cloned directory and run `npm update`
+2. Switch to the cloned directory and run `npm update`

 ```
 cd amazon-rekognition-id-verification-sample-with-amplify